Models of fairness in federated learning: Model and assumptions

-First, we will present the model we will use to analyze federated learning.
-We say that there are $\nplayer$ total federating agents (sometimes referred to as players).
-Each agent $i \in [\nplayer]$ has drawn $\ndraw_i$ data points, labeled by its true labeling distribution $g(\mean_i)$, where $\mean_i$ are their true local parameters and $g(\cd)$ is some labeling function.
+Next, we will present the framework we will use to analyze model-sharing.
+We say that there are $\nplayer$ total agents (sometimes referred to as players).
+Each agent $i \in [\nplayer]$ has $\ndraw_i$ data points, labeled by its true labeling distribution $g(\mean_i)$, where $\mean_i$ are their true local parameters and $g(\cd)$ is some labeling function (e.g. mean estimation, linear regression, deep learning).
 A player's goal is to learn a model $g(\hat \mean_i)$ with low expected error on its own distribution.
 If a player opts for local learning, then it uses its local estimate of these parameters $\hat \mean_i$ to predict future data points.
-If a set of players $\col$ are federating together, we say that they are in a \emph{coalition} or \emph{cluster} together.
-A \emph{federating method} describes how players combine their learned parameters into federating models.
-For example, the most common federating method is the weighted average method in Equation \ref{eq:avged}, though other methods are also in use (\cite{mcmahan2016communicationefficient}):
+If a set of players $\col$ are building a model together, we say that they are in a \emph{coalition} or \emph{cluster} together.
+An \emph{aggregation method} describes how a coalition aggregates information from participating agents to.
+For example, in federated learning, a federating method describes how players combine their learned parameters into federating models.
+The most common federating method is the weighted average method in Equation \eqref{eq:avged}, often called \enquote{vanilla} or \enquote{uniform} federated learning (\cite{mcmahan2016communicationefficient}):

-A federating player $i$ obtains error $err_i(\col)^m$, where $m$ denotes the federating method being used.
-Note that in general $err_i(\col)^m \ne err_j(\col)^m$: players federating in the same coalition may experience different error rates.
-For example, if player $i$ has more samples than player $j$, then $\hat \mean_\col$ as calculated in Equation \ref{eq:avged} will be weighted more towards player $i$, meaning that player $i$ will have lower expected error than $j$.

-Because it is the most straightforward method, it is sometimes called \enquote{vanilla} federated learning.
 Alternative ways of federation might involve customizing the model for individuals, as in domain adaptation.
-For example, \cite{donahue2020model} models three methods of federation: vanilla (called \enquote{uniform}), as well as two models of domain adaptation, fine-grained and coarse-grained.
+For example, \cite{donahue2020model} models three methods of federation: vanilla, as well as two models of domain adaptation, fine-grained and coarse-grained.
+In fine-grained federation, a personalized model is made for each player by weighting the contributions from every other player:

+with $\sum_{i=1}^{\nplayer}\vm_{ji} = 1$. \enquote{Optimal} fine-grained federation occurs when these $\vm_{ji}$ weights are set so as to minimize error for each player and is the case we will consider throughout the rest of this paper.

+A player $i$ obtains error $err_i(\col)^m$, where $m$ denotes the federating method being used.
+Note that in general $err_i(\col)^m \ne err_j(\col)^m$: players in the same coalition may experience different error rates.
+For example, if player $i$ has more samples than player $j$, then $\hat \mean_\col$ as calculated in vanilla federation in Equation \eqref{eq:avged} will be weighted more towards player $i$, meaning that player $i$ will have lower expected error than $j$.
+While these aggregation methods are motivated by federated learning, they could also be used to model combining methods in other settings, such as data coalitions.